-Providing Transcripts for Multimedia and captions
+Providing Transcripts and Captions for Multimedia Content

 By including transcripts and closed captions in your ads, you make it easy for those with audio or visual impairments to have an enhanced experience of the advertisement.
 You can easily record a voiceover and have it run in the background of a video ad.
 For subtitles, Facebook added a new caption feature to add captions to your videos in just a few clicks.
 You can also preview and review the captions that are auto-generated for videos prior to publishing.

-Proper Design Elements
+Using Proper Design Elements

 Right colors are key to providing a wholesome experience for users.
 But what are the right colors?
 In order to accommodate people with color vision impairment, the color contrast ratio must be at least 3:1.
 There are tools online to help you determine the right contrast ratio like the WebAim contrast checker.
 The use of intuitive elements and labeling on your posters and landing pages will help provide context and clarity to people using screen readers to access your website.

-Use of Automated Accessibility Software for Your Website
+Leveraging Automated Accessibility Solutions On Your Website

-Automated software accessibility solutions like Equally AI can help make your website accessible.
+Automated accessibility solutions like Equally AI can help make your website accessible.
 Equally AI is simple to use and comes with powerful technology that enhances your website’s background and foreground elements.
 Equally AI has an Accessibility Assistant with five ready-made accessibility profiles for people with disabilities — Blind (screen reader), Vision impaired, Motor impaired, and Seizure secure, Focus (ADHD).
 By installing just one line of code, your website can receive an accessibility facelift, better brand perception, and improved SEO.